ahderman/limette-challenge/README.md

 - Use React router
 - Add pagination to list of appointments
 - Do not show appointments in the past unless the user wants to
+- Throttle the onChange event on the filter, or add a Search button

 ## Open questions